 As the peak organisation representing rural and remote education, the Country Education Partnership (CEP) is committed to advocating for the needs of rural and remote learning communities.
 We work to ensure all issues affecting country education are put before and heard by governments, as well as relevant education sector authorities.
 We also promote the positive learning initiatives that are occurring each and every day within our country education communities.

-It undertakes this work across a number of key areas:
+CEP undertakes this work across a number of key areas:

 Building and maintaining strong relationships with rural and remote education communities.

-- facilitating forums with rural and remote education communities,
+- facilitating forums with rural and remote education communities;

-- individual discussions with education organisations, education leaders and rural and remote communities
+- individual discussions with education organisations, education leaders, and rural and remote communities;

 Representing rural and remote education to governments, educations sectors and key stakeholder groups.

-- state and federal governments, including Ministers for Education;
+- state and federal governments;

-- strong links with other key stakeholder groups such as principal, parent, student, school governance and union organisations.
+- strong links with other key stakeholder groups, such as Principal, parent, student, school governance and union organisations.

 Supporting Student Agency.

-- Rural Youth Ambassador leadership program;
+- Rural Youth Ambassador Leadership Program;

-- social media communication
+- Social media communication;